 Final Draft Writer app for iPhone and iPad

-The makers of Final Draft – the #1-selling screenwriting software in the world – now bring you the Final Draft Mobile™ app for iPad and iPhone.
+The makers of Final Draft – the #1-selling screenwriting software in the world – now bring you the Final Draft Writer™ app for iPad and iPhone.

 Easily move your Final Draft 10 scripts from desktop to iPad or iPhone and back again via iCloud, Dropbox, or email.
 Your scripts will appear perfectly paginated and formatted to industry standards every time.

 - Go paperless and carry all your scripts with you everywhere you go